FavourQueue: a Parameterless Active Queue Management to Speed Up Short TCP Flows (and others too!): Stochastic model of FavorQueue

 \subsection{Stochastic model}

-We denote $S$: the random variable of the size of the flow and $Z$: the Bernoulli random variable which is equal to 0 if no favoured packets are present in the queue and 1 otherwise.
-We then distinguish three different phases: \begin{itemize} \item phase \#1 : each flows have a size lower than $s_{1}$.
+We denote $S$: the random variable of the size of the flow and $Z$: the Bernoulli random variable which is equal to $0$ if no favored packets are present in the queue and $1$ otherwise.
+We then distinguish three different phases: \begin{itemize} \item phase \#1 : all flows have a size smaller than $s_{1}$.
 In this phase, the flows are in slow-start mode.
-This size is a parameter of the model which depends of the load. ; \item phase \#2 : each flows have a size higher than $s_{1}$ and lower than $s_{2}$.
+This size is a parameter of the model which depends of the load. ; \item phase \#2 : all flows have a size larger than $s_{1}$ and smaller than $s_{2}$.
 In this phase, flows progressively leave the slow-start mode (corresponding to the bowl between $[10:100]$ in Figure \ref{fig:probaction}).
-This is the most complex phase to model as all flows are either in the congestion avoidance phase or at the end of their slow-start. $s_{2}$ is also a parameter of the model which depends of the load; \item phase \#3 : each flows have a size higher than $s_{2}$.
+This is the most complex phase to model as all flows are either in the congestion avoidance phase or at the end of their slow-start. $s_{2}$ is also a parameter of the model which depends of the load; \item phase \#3 : all flows have a size larger than $s_{2}$.
 All flows are in congestion avoidance phase.
 Note that the statistical sample which represents this cloud is not large enough to correctly model this part (as already pointed out in Section \ref{subsec:overall}).
-However, one other important result given by Figure \ref{fig:probaction} is that 70\% of packets of flows in congestion avoidance mode are favoured.
+However, one other important result given by Figure \ref{fig:probaction} is that 70\% of the packets belonging to flows in congestion avoidance mode are favored.
 We will use this information to infer the model.
-This also confirms that the spacing between each packet in the congestion avoidance phase increases the probability of an arriving packet to be favoured. \end{itemize}
+This also confirms that the spacing between each packet in the congestion avoidance phase increases the probability of an arriving packet to be favored. \end{itemize}